-Vision: We envision a world in which Muslim women leaders fashion a peaceful and prosperous world anchored in gender equality and human dignity.
+Vision: WISE envision a world in which Muslim women leaders are instrumental in creating a peaceful and prosperous world anchored in gender equality and human dignity.

 Collaboration– Foster a culture of support among Muslim women to create long term strategic goals for women’s empowerment.

-Objective: To unite and encourage partnerships that foster solidarity amongst a diverse group of Muslim women in order to maximize the power and strength of these women, individually and collectively, to bring about desired social change.
+Objective: To unite and encourage partnerships that promote solidarity amongst diverse Muslim women in order to maximize their individual power and collective strength.

 Strategy: To convene global conferences that allow Muslim women to strategize around critical issues, formulate global and local coalitions, develop concrete tools for realizing the vision of gender equality, and increase their abilities to empower themselves and set their own development goals.
 To expand its reach, WISE also partners with other stakeholders ie. human rights organizations, interfaith groups, male scholars, and government entities.